zzcczc/COMP0035-tutorials-2025/docs/4_database/4-17-normalisation-tradeoff.md

 - Complex queries: Highly normalised databases often require more complex queries to retrieve related data.
 Tables need to be joined together in the queries.
 - Performance overhead: JOIN operations can slow down read-heavy applications, especially with large datasets.
-- Design complexity: Designing a fully normalised schema can be more time-consuming and may require deeper understanding of the data and its relationships.
+- Design complexity: Designing a fully normalised schema can be more time-consuming and may require greater understanding of the data and its relationships.

 ## Example using the paralympics database

 Two versions of the paralympics database have been created, one that has been normalised and one that has not.

-The code in [compare_queries.py](../../src/activities/starter/compare_queries.py) can be run to show the time taken to run each query.
+The code in [compare_queries.py](../../src/activities/starter/compare_queries.py) shows two select queries only.
+Update queries should be more efficient in a more highly normalised database.

+Using a database that is **not** normalised is **not recommended**, please do not do this in your coursework.

 ### Un-normalised database